Apex Graphs and Cographs: Introduction

 We consider finite, simple, and undirected graphs.
 An {\bf induced subgraph} of a graph $G$ is a graph $H$ that can be obtained from $G$ by a sequence of vertex deletions; we write $G[T]$ for the subgraph if $T$ is the set of remaining vertices.
 We say that $G$ {\it contains} $H$ when $H$ is an induced subgraph of $G$.
 A class $\mathcal{G}$ of graphs is called {\bf hereditary} if it is closed under taking induced subgraphs.

 A {\bf cograph} is a graph that can be generated from the single-vertex graph $K_1$ using the operations of complementation and disjoint union.
-The class of cographs has been extensively studied over the last fifty years (see, for example, \cite{corneil2, jung, sein}).
 Due to the following characterization, cographs are also called $P_4$-free graphs \cite{corneil}.

 \begin{theorem} A graph $G$ is a cograph if and only if $G$ does not contain the path $P_4$ on four vertices as an induced subgraph. \end{theorem}